|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Or, just head over to Amazon and you can buy it today:

-Another one of the top menstrual cup brands in the world is out of the USA.
+Another one of the top period cups in the world is out of the USA.
 Although it’s a relative newcomer to the menstrual cup world, it’s clear that the Saalt Cup is here to stay.

 The second reason to go with the Saalt Cup is that they have a 2-cycle money-back guarantee.
 Try it out for couple of months and if it doesn’t work for you, return it for a full refund.
-We LOVE companies that stand behind their products here at Reusable Menstrual Cups.
+We LOVE companies that stand behind their products.

-Of course, it’s an excellent menstrual cup that most people seem to really like.
+Finally, most people find it very easy to fold, insert and then remove because it’s a softer cup.
 It has a nice firmness to it—it’s soft enough to be comfortable, but not so soft that it doesn’t open easily.
+The grips on the bottom make it easier to pull out, empty, clean and then put it back in.

 Initial reviews of the Saalt Menstrual Cup over on Amazon are excellent and it looks like this is a new menstrual cup that’s here to stay.